YouTube is the number one channel to sell courses online, and for good reason.

 Besides this, you also want to have a good intro that will hook your audience in and keep them watching.
 Check out how to create a good YouTube intro here.

+Do you know how to create your channel?
+Secure your YouTube handle?
+Build a playlist?
 We’ve gone ahead and created a handy checklist for you!
 This checklist breaks down the four steps above and will help keep you on track to create the best YouTube channel for your course business.

 Interested in grabbing this (plus tons of other actionable tips on creating your first YouTube channel)?
 Download our free guide: